Automatic updates not functioning properly

 Live is updated in incremental versions periodically.
 If "Automatic Updates" are active in your Preferences, then Live will update the next time a new version is available.
 In case that's not happening, take these steps:

-1. Check that Automatic Updates are enabled
+1. Make sure Automatic Updates are enabled

 Make sure that Get Automatic Updates is enabled in the Licenses/Maintenance tab in Live's Preferences.